The Glycemic Index: What You Need To Know

 Combine good quality sources of proteins and healthy fats with your carbohydrates to slow their release into the bloodstream.

 Stay hydrated.
 Dehydration can lead to higher blood sugar levels.
-Yet another reason to drink up.
+Yet another reason to drink enough water.

 Monitor.
 If you’re serious about fuelling your body optimally, a blood glucose monitor is a great investment.
 Continuous glucose monitors (CGMs) like Abbott’s Freestyle Libre can help you understand exactly how your body responded to different foods.